-The Council is conscious that its procurement decisions must take account of the social, economic and environmental impact it has on the people and communities of Orkney and elsewhere.
-Within the latest Council 5-year plan, net zero objectives have been added along with the following aspirational statements -
+The Council is conscious that its procurement decisions must take account of the social, economic and environmental outcome. it has on the people and communities of Orkney and elsewhere.
+Within the latest Council 5-year plan, net zero objectives have been added along with the following statements, which are at this stage aspirations of the Council: